biterbilen/clusterone-template/README.md

 ### Distributed training with continuous evaluation

 The recommended way to perform an evaluation at the same time the training is running is by using a new process that loads the checkpoints and runs the model with the evaluation dataset.
-This functionallity is under [distributed_training.py](https://github.com/tensorport/tensorport-template/blob/master/distributed_training.py).
+This functionality is under [distributed_training.py](distributed_training.py).
 You can use calling to the function `launch_train_evaluation`.
 The last worker server will be use only for the evaluation.

 For example: